macks22/gmu-dia2/data/mmformat/README.md

 Notice that each cell is an integer, and the format is "coordinate", which means this is a sparse representation of the matrix.
-The second line is a comment, and the third is a listing of unique values for each column.
+The second line is a comment, and the third is a listing of the number of unique values for each column.
 The first column represents the PIs, the second is the term IDs, and the third is the term frequencies.
 Note that indexing starts at 1 (Fortran style), so the 4th line shown above represents "row 1, column 46" rather than "row 2, column 47".
 The relationships between this file and the others are as follows.